Apple supplier Foxconn says it's ‘way too late' to chase dominance in cutting-edge chips

 In August, the government of the state of Karnataka in India said Foxconn will pump in more than $600 million to build a phone manufacturing project and a separate semiconductor equipment facility.

-India could account for 20% to 30% of Hon Hai's manufacturing and sales, which is "very similar to China," Liu said.
+India could account for 20% to 30% of Hon Hai's manufacturing, which is "very similar to China," Liu said.

-This comes as Foxconn started diversifying production away from China.
-The U.S. has tightened export restrictions on chip and chipmaking equipment, aimed at limiting Beijing's access to advanced chip technology.
+This comes as Foxconn started diversifying production away from China amid persistent tensions between Beijing and Washington.

 "We've been working with countries like India, Indonesia and Thailand.
 They're all going quite well," the CEO said.
 Foxconn is exploring cooperation with Indonesia and Thailand EV-related companies.